-Other income and gains primarily consist of government grants, operating lease income from operators of supermarkets, snap shops, etc. in the school campus, and others.
+Other income and gains primarily consist of government grants, bank interest income, operating lease income from operators of supermarkets, snap shops, etc. in the school campus, and others.

-The Group's other income and gains decreased by RMB12.7 million, or 45.6%, from RMB27.9 million for the year ended 31 December 2020 to RMB15.2 million for the year ended 31 December 2021, which was mainly due to the decrease of government grants by approximately RMB19.6 million, or 91.1%, as there was the receipt of the tax refund of income tax and value-added tax we paid during the year ended 31 December 2020 in relation to our disposal of land and buildings on our previous campus.
+The Group's other income and gains increased by RMB12.4 million, or 82.0%, from RMB15.2 million for the year ended 31 December 2021 to RMB27.6 million for the year ended 31 December 2022, which was mainly due to the combined effects of (i) the government grants, mainly the tax refund from the local government, increasing by approximately RMB9.5 million, and (ii) the increase in bank interest income amounting to RMB2.0 million.